 For this option, you are going to need two paper clips.
 Try to straighten the paper clips by bending them.
 Basically, you are creating yourself a custom pair of tweezers.
 Once you’ve gotten them as straight as possible, align the wire pieces to each side of the key.
 Try to “pinch” the key piece with the wire, applying a bit of pressure.
 The broken part should start moving, but don’t expect to extract it in one go.
 Pull the key slow and steady.
 When the piece starts showing, you can remove it using your fingers.

 Note: You can also use bobby pins, safety pins, a swiss knife, or even a jigsaw blade for this method.

 Ok, we know that this sounds a bit weird – applying glue to something that’s already stuck.
 But hear us out – this method has a pretty high success rate if done correctly.
 However, it works only if the broken key is sticking out.
 So, get your hot glue gun and apply a bit of glue on the visible key end.
 Wait for the glue to dry.
 Once it has firmed up, grab the glue blob and pull it.
 The broken key should come right out.

 Ok, so you don’t have a pair of tweezers in your back pocket and you’ve locked yourself outside of your house.
 What now?
 Well, you just pick up the phone and give Fantastic Services a call!

 We offer emergency, 24/7 locksmith services for scenarios exactly like these ones.
-You can have a trained and experienced locksmith professional arrive at your property within 30 minutes and remove the broken key in zero time!
+You can have a trained and experienced locksmith professional arrive at your property within 30 minutes and extract the broken key in zero time!
 So, if you find yourself in such an inconvenient situation, contact us today for a fast and trouble-free solution.